What You Will Need

 - When you unpack your anemone corms you'll notice they resemble shriveled brown acorns, and are probably not what you were expecting.
 Don't worry, these strange little critters will actually produce an abundance of striking blooms!

 - Before planting it's important to prepare the growing beds.
-We add a generous dose of compost (2-3") and balanced organic fertilizer (Nature's Intent 7-3-4) and mix it thoroughly into the soil.
-Corms are planted 6" apart, with 5 rows per bed.
+We add a generous dose of compost (2-3" or 5-7.5 cm) and balanced organic fertilizer (Nature's Intent 7-3-4) and mix it thoroughly into the soil.
+Corms are planted 6" (15 cm)apart, with 5 rows per bed.

 - During cold stretches, when temps dip below freezing, cover the plants with a layer of frost cloth.